Elio-Aliaj/Automated-Website-and-CMS/README.md

 ####

-`Keep this console in view, because it will update you with any changes made to the website or for any errors`
+`Keep this console in view, because it will update you with any changes made to the website or inform for any errors`

 3. Open the Form